Strategies for Hiring Business Management Consultant and Get the Results You Expect

 Step 2: Setting Goals

-Once you’ve identified where you need help, your next step is to determine the results you want to see.
+Once you’ve identified where you need help, and what problems you need solved, your next step is to determine the results you want to see.
 Doing this before meeting with a consultant ensures that YOU stay in the driver’s seat and set yourself up for success.
 Knowing where you want to go—and making sure your consultant does, too— significantly improves the chances that you’ll reach your goals!

 Consider using an ROI consulting agreement, which builds in clear goals and checkpoints throughout the duration of the project.
 This ensures you have regular communication with your consultants and gives you opportunities to talk about what strategies and actions are working and what needs to be adjusted to meet your project goals.
 It also helps you see, in black and white, what value your consultant is providing to your organization.